 Top Aghadi leaders discuss ministry making in Maharashtra

 Leaders of the 'Maharashtra Vikas Aghadi' (MVA) met here on Wednesday, a day ahead of Chief Minister-designate Uddhav Thackeray's oath-taking ceremony as the process of forming the new council of ministers gathered momentum.
-The meeting is taking place at the YB Chavan Centre in south Mumbai.
+The meet took place at the YB Chavan Centre in south Mumbai.

-NCP chief Sharad Pawar, Thackeray, who is also the Sena president, and Congress veteran Ahmed Patel are among the leaders holding parleys over council of ministers and the swearing-in ceremony, to be held at the Shivaji Park in Dadar on Thursday evening.
+NCP chief Sharad Pawar, Thackeray, who is also the Sena president, and Congress veteran Ahmed Patel were among the leaders who held parleys over council of ministers and the swearing-in ceremony, to be held at the Shivaji Park in Dadar on Thursday evening.
 Congress general secretary in-charge for Maharashtra Mallikarjun Kharge joined the leaders later.

+"We have sorted all issues," Patel told reporters after the meeting, without divulging details pertaining to number of ministers who will take oath on Thursday with Thackeray.
+He said the media will be informed about the details of who will take oath on Thursday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)